KonradW29/ProjectDatabases/README.md

-To start, first pull/downlaod content from the git and save it to your computer For the SQL code, simply use the createDB command and you MUST name it "project" After this access the databases using psql project, and once inside the databases run the \i ProjectSchema.sql command The command will begin to copy, update, insert, drop tables into the database
+To start, first pull/download content from the github and save it to your computer For the SQL code, simply use the createDB command and you MUST name the database "project" After this access the database using psql project, and once inside the databases run the \i ProjectSchema.sql command The command will begin to copy, update, insert, drop tables into the database Use \q to exit of the psql
-\q to exit of the psql and began to foilow the FLASK instructions given by Dr.Degood Run the flask and open the link
+Run the flask code, to open the website, by executing export Flask_APP=app.py, and flask run, then open the link provided.
+Follow the FLASK instructions given in Professor Degood's github for further instructions (https://github.com/jdegood/flask7dbs/blob/main/app.py)
 Now you can enter a TAG into the first query of the Database or select one of the three qualites from the databases and give you those results.
 Happy Goating!
 ![Screenshot 2024-04-25 204111](https://github.com/TCNJ-degoodj/project-group06/assets/159069099/10ef9c0e-b529-4f6c-98ea-abc2915ec928)